Sarodgini Academy Administration Team

 Olga Maltseva

-Russian Language Arts Teacher
+Russian Language and afterschool Teacher

 Botagoz Abdraimova

-Teacher assistant (Little Genius)
+Teacher (Little Genius)

 Lesya Gainutdinova